cbarbes1/Rommel-Center-Research/README.md

 ### Module 1
 ### In this module, We will be completing a spreadsheet that allows us to first gather the needed data and organize it for businesses at minimum.
+- Scripts to take data out of the mongodb database to add data to the spreadsheet

 ### Module 2